raminkhatami/nobleedingtr/README.md

 By default this package create a directory named `locale` at top directory of your project (where your package.json file is located) and put `default.locale` which includes each of the object members as variable and uncameled variable as it's value!

-so for example `tr.helloWorld` becomes:
+So for example `tr.helloWorld` becomes:

 ```txt
 @helloWorld=